-- Patients hospitalised with non-SARI related symptoms matched by time, age group and, if possible, underlying conditions. - Example source of hospitalised non-SARI cases: hospital wards admitting patients without COVID-19. - Primary care: selection of GP patients belonging to the hospital catchment area and vaccination target group matched by time and age group. - Example source of GP patients: contact the GP for the case and select patients from his/her list (matching by GP). - Community controls - Random selection of community controls belonging to the vaccination target group, matched by time and age group (e.g. vaccine registry, telephone random survey, other planned survey). - Vaccination coverage in cases will be compared to vaccination coverage in the vaccination target population (screening method).
-Vaccination coverage should be available by time, age group and comorbidities. - Vaccination coverage among GP patients in the hospital catchment area: a random sample of GPs in the hospital catchment area can be used to compute the proportion of GP patients who are vaccinated. - Vaccination coverage using vaccination centres in the hospital catchment area: the vaccination coverage can be computed by dividing the number of individuals vaccinated (by age group, target group) by the number of individuals eligible for vaccination in the hospital catchment area (by age group, target group).
+- Patients testing PCR-negative to all respiratory viruses; - Patients testing PCR-positive to respiratory viruses other than influenza (if IVE) or SARS-CoV-2, e.g. rhinovirus, respiratory syncytial virus (RSV), etc.; noting that patients with seasonal coronaviruses are excluded for CVE; - Patients hospitalised with non-SARI related symptoms matched by time, age group and, if possible, underlying conditions: - Example source of hospitalised non-SARI cases: hospital wards admitting patients without COVID-19.
+Primary care: selection of GP patients belonging to the hospital catchment area and vaccination target - group matched by time and age group: - Example source of GP patients: contact the GP for the case and select patients from his/her list (matching by GP). - Community controls: - Random selection of community controls belonging to the vaccination target group, matched by time and age group (e.g. vaccine registry, telephone random survey, other planned survey); - Vaccination coverage in cases will be compared to vaccination coverage in the vaccination target population (screening method).
+Vaccination coverage should be available by time, age group and comorbidities; - Vaccination coverage among GP patients in the hospital catchment area: a random sample of GPs in the hospital catchment area can be used to compute the proportion of GP patients who are vaccinated - Vaccination coverage using vaccination centres in the hospital catchment area: the vaccination; coverage can be computed by dividing the number of individuals vaccinated (by age group, target group) by the number of individuals eligible for vaccination in the hospital catchment area (by age group, target group).
 Several methods can be used to estimate the population in the hospital catchment area.